-Sarah is an award winning director and Artistic Director of Longsight Theatre Company.
+Sarah is an award-winning director and Artistic Director of Longsight Theatre Company.
 She was a member of the prestigious Old Vic 12 programme and is on the advisory board for Documental Theatre, where she will direct a radio play project for UK prison radio.

 Other recent credits as director include: One Jewish Boy by Stephen Laughton (Old Red Lion); Leaving Eden by Sophia Chetin-Leuner (Park Theatre); The Fear Of Fear by Stephanie Ridings (Warwick Arts/UK Tour); Alkaline by Stephanie Martin (Park Theatre); You by Mark Wilson (VAULTS Festival); Summer In London by Rikki Beadle-Blair (Theatre Royal, Stratford East); Screwed by Kathryn O’Reilly, (Theatre 503 - nominated for Best Director, Off-West End Awards 2016); The Very Perry Show by Kate Perry (San Francisco International Arts Festival); Where Do Little Birds Go? by Camilla Whitehill (UK Tour/VAULT Festival/Underbelly, Edinburgh Fringe - People's Choice Award 2015); Mr Incredible by Camilla Whitehill (VAULT/Edinburgh Fringe - winner of Origins Award for Outstanding New Work 2016); You by Mark Wilson (Brighton Fringe - Argus Angel Award, Brighton Fringe Award For Theatre, The Fringe Review Outstanding Theatre Award 2015).

 As assistant director: The Real Thing by Tom Stoppard (dir.
 Stephen Unwin, Theatre Royal Bath).

 In development and staged readings: This Might Not Be It by Sophia Chetin-Leuner (Plaines Plough Women's Award for Playwriting shortlist); Nadya by Chris Dury (Park Theatre, with Michelle Terry & Stephen Tomkinson).